Envision Schools

-Envision Education is a Bay Area network of high performing charter schools, founded in June 2002 by Daniel McLaughlin and Bob Lenz, that currently runs five public middle and high Envision Schools in the San Francisco Bay Area.
+Envision Education is a Bay Area network of charter schools, founded in June 2002 by Daniel McLaughlin and Bob Lenz, that currently runs five public middle and high Envision Schools in the San Francisco Bay Area.

-Established in 2002, Envision Education serves approximately 1,500 students in the San Francisco Bay Area: 70% are low-income; 94% from communities of color; and 75% first generation college bound.
-From this population, 100% of graduates are accepted to 2- or 4-year colleges, with 77% accepted to 4-year institutions.
-Envision graduates also persist in college once they enroll.
-Their college persistence rate is 87% from first to second year, compared to the national average of 74%.

 Envision also operates Envision Learning Partners, a coaching and training division working with schools across the country to adapt and adopt the Portfolio Defense model.
 ELP works with more than 1,000 educators in 30+ school networks and reaching more than 200,000 students.

 Investment

 The Bill & Melinda Gates Foundation helped launch the school network with a $3 million investment in 2003 to form an initial group of five charter schools.
 In 2006, the foundation invested another $6.9 million aimed at helping the program duplicate its arts and technology programs.